April 9, 2012

 A detailed description of what AQHA has to offer!

 AQHA offers three types of memberships: general, amateur and youth.
-I’ve explained your membership discounts and how to get a new membership card if you’ve lost yours, but what about the type of membership that is right for you?
+We’ve discussed your membership discounts and how to get a new membership card if you’ve lost yours, but what about the type of membership that is right for you?
 This is definitely a frequently asked question, so read on for the answer!

 A general membership is for horse-related work received into AQHA offices or exhibitors who are going to show in the AQHA open division If you are going to place your membership in a joint, farm, ranch, family or business name, the general membership is the way to go.
 If you place your membership in a farm, ranch, family or business name, be sure to fill out an AQHA authorization form.
 The authorization form lets AQHA know who can sign important paperwork, such as transfers and breeders certificates.
 It also helps AQHA verify who can maintain addresses and phone numbers.